Kuljeet1998/Sensei-koa/README.txt

 3. You'll get token as the result.
 4. Use this token in header, Authorization: Bearer `token`

+For attachments:
+1. Create folder: 'uploads' in main directory

 **In my local DB, table 'Evidence' has column 'observee_id' instead of 'observation'.
 So to run w/o error replace all 'observee_id' to 'observation' in /api/observation/evidence.js